[Read Time: 14 minutes ]

 Sweden – Sauna is called ‘bastu’.
 While they often have a routine identical to Finland with similar temps and humidity, they will sometimes do the lower temps and slightly higher humidity of a bio-sauna.
 Swedes also have a reputation for drinking liquor in the sauna instead of the beer or long drink that Finns enjoy.

-Germans actually have kind of four varieties of sauna.
 First is a sauna that is very similar to saunas in Finland with the primary difference being their routine with aromatherapy infusions and sand clocks.
 These are largely in private residences, hotels and spas.
 Similar to Aufguss these will occasionally have lower benches (though this is less and less common with newer all having higher benches) with the expectation that bathers will fan heat and steam down themselves.

 Bio-Saunas (or Bio-Infusion-Saunas) are built the same as a Finnish Sauna with the difference being slightly lower temps and a more constant moderate base humidity.
 The more constant base humidity can be from a constant drip on the stones or a small steam generator.

 Hay saunas are cropping up more and more often, particularly in the Alps.
 These again are the same as a typical Finnish sauna except for the addition of hay on the walls.
 Some smaller spa’s will use the same sauna for Finnish, Bio and Hay by varying the temp/humidity and hanging cribs of hay on the walls for the days that it’s functioning as a hay sauna.
+Hay saunas can have the moderate temps and higher humidity of a bio sauna or the higher temps and contrasting humidity of a Finnish sauna.

-And fourth are the Themed Saunas, Sauna Worlds, Sauna Landscapes, Sauna Zones and Spas that are popular throughout much of Europe and spreading elsewhere.
+Larger Sauna Worlds, Sauna Landscapes, Sauna Zones and Sauna Oasis’ are popular throughout Germany and much of central Europe and spreading elsewhere.
 One example is Badeparadies Schwarzwald with 12 themed saunas and various mineral pools in their Palais Vital that is part of a larger waterpark.
 Thermé Erding in Germany, The Well in Norway, AquaWorld in Hungary and dozens more.
 I have been advising a group who are planning to build one in the U.S. patterned after Thermé Wien in Austria.
-Some of the themed ‘saunas’ are actually caldariums or laconiums rather than saunas.

 Many countries can be very strict about no swimsuits or clothes in saunas.
 Finns will be polite while eyeing the offender, Swedes will quietly say something while Germans will simply forbid entry or point and yell ‘Aus!’. 🙂